GrimJudge/NadekoBot/docs/Commands List.md

 `.movelist` `.ml` | Lists the moves you are able to use  | `.ml` `.heal` | Heals someone.
 Revives those who fainted.
-Costs one Currency.   | `.heal @someone` `.type` | Get the poketype of the target.  | `.type @someone` `.settype` | Set your poketype.
+Costs one Currency.   | `.heal @someone` `.type` | Get the poketype of the target.  | `.type @someone` `.setclass` | Set your poketype.
 Costs one Currency.
-Provide no arguments to see a list of available types.  | `.settype fire` or `.settype`
+Provide no arguments to see a list of available types.  | `.setclass fire` or `.setclass`

 ###### [Back to ToC](#table-of-contents)